nudibranchrecords/hedron/README.md

 1. Run `yarn` at the top level to install all deps
 2. Run `yarn dev` at the top level to start Hedron.
 This will watch for changes in both `@hedron/desktop` and `@hedron/engine`

+## Working on isolated packages

+If you're just working on the clock package, use `yarn dev:clock`.
+This will build the clock package and also start the `clock-test-app` package.

 ## Building for all platforms

 1. Close any instance of Hedron